kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 title: Approximate reasoning with incomplete models
 ---

 In some cases we might want to trade-off accuracy for other types of complexity, latency, memory, time, ...
+Maybe.
 What does this trade cost in reasoning systems?

-<side>TODO Are these really the same?
-Need to show more rigorously.
-What type of graph?</side>
-> First let's get our heads around what I mean by models.
+> First let's get our heads around what I mean by reasoning systems.

 ##### Knowledge bases